Current Environment:

 Clinical trials

-There are many ways in which your child might benefit from Children’s medical research program.
+There are many ways in which your child might benefit from Boston Children’s medical research program.
 Our doctors and scientists have made many breakthrough discoveries about diseases like polio and leukemia, and our ongoing innovative research continues to push the boundaries of the way pediatric medicine is practiced.

 And participation in any clinical trial is completely voluntary: We will take care to fully explain all elements of the treatment plan prior to the start of the trial, and you may remove your child from the medical study at any time.